m-reza-rahman/jakartaee-azure/javaee/README.md

 - Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).

 ## Database Creation
 The first step to getting the application running is getting the database up.
-The simplest way to actually do this is through Docker.
+The simplest way to actually do this is through Docker (we will be using Docker more extensively during our Kubernetes demo).
 Please follow the instructions below to get the database running.
 * Make sure Docker is running.
 Open a console.
 * Enter the following command and wait for the database to come up fully.
 ```